binmogit/BlockFallWar/README.md

 # BlockFallWar

-BlockFallWar is a browser-based Tetris PvP game built with TypeScript, TailwindCSS, and Webpack.
+BlockFallWar is a browser-based block fall PvP game built with TypeScript, TailwindCSS, and Webpack.
 The project is designed for rapid prototyping and UI iteration, with all game logic running in the browser.

 ## Features
 - Two-player block fall battle